 • Pleated filter: Every three months

-3. Call Redhawk Heating & Air Conditioning When Your Furnace Is Making Odd Noises
+3. Contact Redhawk Heating & Air Conditioning When Your Furnace Is Producing Weird Noises

-Some furnaces, especially older ones, might make more noise than others.
-But if you’re hearing very loud or strange noises, you might need to contact a heating and cooling company like Redhawk Heating & Air Conditioning for furnace repair in Odessa.
+Some furnaces, particularly older ones, may be louder than others.
+But if you’re noticing extremely loud or strange noises, you might need to contact a heating and cooling company like Redhawk Heating & Air Conditioning for furnace repair in Odessa.

-Here are a few noises to be on the lookout for, how to take care of them and when to contact a specialist.
+Here are a couple of noises to be looking for, how to take care of them and when to get in touch with a professional.

 Furnace Making Gurgling or Bubbling Noise

-This noise is more common with high-efficiency furnaces.
-That’s due to the fact they exhaust fumes in another way than older furnaces, and the process can make some moisture.
-If your furnace is having difficulties draining this water, it could make gurgling or bubbling sounds.
-You’ll need experienced} support for this issue, since it may be created by a blocked drain pipe or clogged drain pan.
+This noise happens more frequently with high-efficiency furnaces.
+That’s because they discharge fumes in another way than older furnaces, and the process can create some moisture.
+If your furnace is running into difficulties removing this water, it may make gurgling or bubbling sounds.
+You’ll want pro support for this trouble, since it can be created by a blocked drain pipe or clogged drain pan.

 Furnace Making Banging Noise